Chrompodellid: Taxonomic history

 In 1993, protozoologist Thomas Cavalier-Smith described the order Colpodellida (under the ICZN, later regularized as Colpodellales in accordance to the ICN) to contain what he considered one of the "most primitive flagellate apicomplexans", the genus Colpodella.
 This order was introduced in the class Apicomonadea along with the Perkinsida.
 Cavalier-Smith treats this class as a member of the phylum Apicomplexa, while "true" apicomplexans are united under the name Sporozoa.
 Although the inclusion of colpodellids within apicomplexans was not supported by other authors, phylogenetic studies demonstrated that they were sister clades.

 The first chromerid alga, Chromera velia, was discovered and isolated from Australian corals in 2001.
 It was described in 2008 as the first member of a new phylum Chromerida, followed by Vitrella brassicaformis in 2012.
 They showed morphological resemblance to colpodellids and other myzozoans.
 In the following years, phylogenetic studies reported the evolutionary proximity between colpodellids and chromerid algae.
 This was supported by the discovery of retained vestigial plastids in some colpodellid species.
 In 2015 there was strong support for a clade containing the two groups, phylogenetically mixed with each other, which rendered both as polyphyletic.
 The clade was given the provisional name "chrompodellids", later referred to as Chrompodellida by posterior studies.

 Between 2004 and 2017, Cavalier-Smith retained the classification scheme of Apicomonadea, from which he excluded Perkinsida, leaving only colpodellids and chromerids across multiple orders.
 In addition, several genera of flagellates were added on the basis of morphological data: Algovora, Microvorax and Dinomonas.
 Due to lacking molecular data, these genera have been excluded from later classifications.
 Two genera, Chilovora and Alphamonas, were eventually rejected in his classification, but later revisions by other authors maintain them as independent genera supported by molecular data.

 The treatment of chrompodellids as a subgroup of Apicomplexa, under the name of Apicomonadea, was rejected by the International Society of Protistologists.
 In a 2019 revision of eukaryotic classification, protistologists emended the previous name Colpodellida to contain all chrompodellids, and treated it as a direct subgroup of Alveolata, independent from Apicomplexa.
 Later, phycologists advocated for this treatment as a separate phylum, and regularized it under the name of Chromerida or Chromeridophyta, composed of a single class Colpodellophyceae and a single order Colpodellales, in accordance to the nomenclatural rules of the ICN.
 However, other authors consider them a subgroup of the phylum Myzozoa, together with apicomplexans, perkinsozoans and dinoflagellates.

 Classification

-As of 2023, chrompodellids are divided into four families and seven genera:
+As of 2023, chrompodellids are divided into four higher clades and seven genera: